WhyIsSandwich/factctl/README.md

 # Check if Factorio is installed
 which factorio

+# Install Factorio via your preferred method:
+# - Steam: Purchase and install through Steam
+# - Direct: Download from factorio.com
-# Install Factorio manually or use system package manager
+# - Package manager: Use your system's package manager
 ```

 **Permission errors:**